Locale is the longest standing app available on Google Play, continously refreshed since October 2008.

 A "battery saver" is preventing the app from running.
 The symptoms vary from Locale stopping after a few days, not running when the screen is off, or not starting when Android is rebooted.

-To fix this, look for something called "battery saver," "app optimizer," or "memory cleaner" in the Android settings and exclude Locale.
-Try following the step-by-step instructions.
+To fix this, look in the Android settings and exclude Locale from being closed.
+For specific devices there are step-by-step instructions.

 Locale's ongoing notification helps with troubleshooting to 1. see if Locale is still running and 2. see status of situations.
 Although situation status can be seen by opening Locale, tapping on Locale's icon also causes an immediate refresh of all conditions which may make troubleshooting more difficult.